Much of the current AGI dialogue takes place under the umbrella of an unquestioned anthropocentric perspective. We can often take for granted that:

 “Do you think we should rush to augment human minds and build post-human intelligences?”

 No, I very much do not.
-I believe that it behooves us very much to discern if what we are building will in fact be a net boon to potentia, and not a purely destructive force.
+I believe that it behooves us very much to discern if what we are building will, in fact, be a net boon to potentia, and not a purely destructive force.

 “Do you think it’s okay that humanity just “dies off” to make way for AI?”

-For well over a decade I’ve been thinking about best-case long-term scenarios for individual instantiations of human consciousness (read: Epitome of Freedom, As Much as We Can Hope For).
+For well over a decade, I’ve been thinking about best-case long-term scenarios for individual instantiations of human consciousness (read: Epitome of Freedom, As Much as We Can Hope For).
 Finding these pockets of paradise in a posthuman future will probably not be easy, and this is one of many reasons why I believe we should proceed with caution on AGI and brain-computer interface.

 At the same time, I believe that humanity should look squarely at the fact that eventually we will likely fade away, and that the “steering of the future” (if volition exists at all) will be handled by vastly more agentic and capable entities.
 I believe acceptance of our eventual attenuation is a net good and will permit us to consider better human and posthuman futures.